p1ng-request/docs/templates/Dash/Dash_Deploy_app_in_Naas.md

 **Author:** [Jeremy Ravenel](https://www.linkedin.com/in/jeremyravenel/)

-This notebook enables you to deploy a Dash app using Naas proxy.
+**Description:** This notebook provides a step-by-step guide to deploying an app with Dash on Naas.

 ## Input